kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

 ```bash
     kubectl edit -n kyma-system subscriptions.eventing.knative.dev <NAME_OF_THE_KNATIVE_SUBSCRIPTION>
 ```
-This opens the Custom Resource in your text editor, and you should be able to edit the current specifications.
-Now, verify if there's a `finalizer` entry in the specification, as below:
+This opens the Custom Resource in your text editor for you to edit the current specification.
+Now, verify if there is a `finalizer` entry in the specification:
 ```yaml
     finalizers:
     - subscription.finalizers.kyma-project.io